Idle Control Valve Buyer's Guide

-- A replacement idle control valve can cost anywhere between $4 and $923.
+- A replacement can cost anywhere between $4 and $923.

 Your car’s engine needs the right amount of air to keep its engine running smoothly while it’s sitting still.
 In vehicles built during the preceding decade, the electronic throttle actuator controls the air supply for idle speeds.

 However, many people own vehicles designed before the onset of throttle actuators.
 These older vehicles rely on the idle control valve to ensure smooth engine idling and prevent stalling.